Image sourced from @flavia_feijo_epi@med-mastodon.com and upscaled

 -

-SARS-CoV-2 is capable of asymptomatic persistence, regardless of vaccination status.
+SARS-CoV-2 is capable of asymptomatic/subclinical persistence, regardless of vaccination status.
 "Factors that differentiate SARS-CoV-2 persistence in PASC from persistence in asymptomatic individuals should be explored."

 (Nature Immunology, 2023)-